A Beginners Guide to the Bets and Rounds at a Casino Craps Table

 The good news is that by splitting the bets into categories, it is easy to understand the layout of a casino craps table.
 Once you know how the two distinct betting rounds work, those words make sense.
 You will then be free to focus on fine-tuning your craps betting strategy.

-A great way to learn about the layout and bets at craps tables is to head online.
-Casinos in regulated states will soon have real money craps games.
+A great way to learn about the layout and bets at craps tables is to head online, or read our how to play craps guide.
+Casinos in regulated states have real money craps games.
 You can play in demo mode (using play chips) from elsewhere.

 There are also bubble craps games, which are electronic consoles with a dome containing two giant dice.
 Some casinos will have ‘mini craps’ tables, which are operated by only two dealers.
 A variation with different rules is called ‘crapless craps’.